-This page discusses the metadata fields that are stored along with objects in Google Cloud Storage.
-To learn how to view and set metadata on objects, see Viewing and Editing Object Metadata.
+This page discusses the commonly-used metadata fields that are stored along with objects in Cloud Storage.

 object should be handled when it's accessed.
 Metadata exists as key:value